JGRaster/JGRaster/README.md

-- I’m @JGRaster
+I’m @JGRaster
-- I’m interested in Data Analytics & Dashboarding via Python.
+- interested in Data Analytics & Dashboarding via Python.

 <!---
 JGRaster/JGRaster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.